Best Razor

 Merkur was the brand most often recommended when we wrote about safety razors before.
 Our experts continue to recommend the Merkur 34C as their top pick, noting that its short handle makes it easy to maneuver for beginners.
 “The Merkur handle is thicker so you have more weight to hold on to,” Butler explains.
 It may take several passes to achieve the same type of shave you would get from a multi-bladed razor, but the end result will be similar.

-Edwin Jagger Chrome Lined DE Safety Razor (Closed Comb)
+Edwin Jagger Double Edge Safety Razor

 As part of the same guide to safety razors, this razor was praised by two barbers – it has a short handle style like the Merkur model above.
 People of Interest’s Joey Tasca and Friend of a Barber’s Mark Miguez like the razors from British shaving company Edwin Jagger, but this one stands out.